Lucho-A/ChatGP-Terminal/README.md

 # ChatGP-Terminal
 <p align=justify>
 The simplest and cutest hahah C-program for querying ChatGPT from Linux terminal.
-All chat endpoints are supported (since v1.2.1), for example: 'gpt-3.5-turbo', 'gpt-3.5-turbo-16k', 'gpt-4', 'gpt-4-1106-preview'<sup>1</sup>, etc.
+All chat endpoints are supported (since v1.2.1), for example: 'gpt-3.5-turbo', 'gpt-3.5-turbo-16k', 'gpt-4', 'gpt-4-1106-preview', 'gpt-4-vision-preview'<sup>1</sup>, etc.

-  <sup>1</sup>In this particular case, only chat is implemented by now.
+  ###### <sup>1</sup>In this particular case, at the moment only chat is implemented.
 </p>
 <ul>
 <li> Downloads: <a href="https://github.com/Lucho-A/ChatGP-Terminal/tree/master/ChatGP-Terminal/Releases">here</a></li>